 Another big advantage is that with the Deeper sonar, not only can you see the bottom and where the fish are, but you can also create a bathymetric map of your location where you can mark the most promising fishing spots and save them for later.
 So on the trips like ours, the Deeper sonar is really a great help for fishermen.

-As soon as we got there, we expected the water level to be low, but it was the exact opposite – based on the marks on the palm trees, the water level was about six metres higher than usual, so the roads were flooded.
+As soon as we got there, we expected the water level to be low, but it was the exact opposite – based on the marks on the palm trees, the water level was about nineteen feet higher than usual, so the roads were flooded.
 We couldn’t even take a taxi to the hotel – the only way to get there was by a special ferry.

 We set out for our carefully planned fishing trip on the very first day and began fishing from the shore using soft baits – grubs and worms.
 Since I had the most experience fishing, I undertook teaching my wife how to pull the bait the right way, but I quickly had to quit my profession as a teacher because my wife caught five bass fishing “the wrong way”, while I had only caught one.

-The first bass weren’t very large – most of them weighed from 700 g to 1 kg, but there was definitely no shortage of fun moments, especially for the newcomers.
+The first bass weren’t very large – most of them weighed from 1.5 to 2.20 lbs, but there was definitely no shortage of fun moments, especially for the newcomers.
 So theories remain theories, and fishing is fishing.
 Everything here is very dynamic and hard to predict.

 On the next day of the trip, we set out to look for new spots with our trusty fishing assistants, the Deeper sonars.
-They showed the biggest concentrations of fish were at a depth of 8–10 metres.
+They showed the biggest concentrations of fish were at a depth of 26-32 feet.
 So we came to the conclusion that there was a bass cluster deep down and we had to hunt for them in deeper areas.
 We started fishing deeper with larger diving lures.
 At first I tried using Rattlin’ lures, and then tested out different deep diving lures.
-Unfortunately, we didn’t see any results until we tried out the biggest lures we had – Lucky Craft D20 crankbaits, which had a depth of 7–8 metres.
-Then we kept catching bigger and bigger bass, weighing 1.5 kg or more.
+Unfortunately, we didn’t see any results until we tried out the biggest lures we had – Lucky Craft D20 crankbaits, which had a depth of 23-26 feet.
+Then we kept catching bigger and bigger bass, weighing 2.3 lbs or more.

 We fished this way for the remainder of the trip.
 The fish finders also constantly showed clusters of small fish which, most likely, were tilapia.
 They were probably the main prey for the carnivorous bass and the reason why they were swimming there to hunt.
 In case you were wondering, we got to the shore really early in the morning, at dawn.
 We noticed that larger fish later retreated to deeper areas.

 Thanks to the very valuable bathymetric data that we were able to gather using the fish finders, we followed the areas where fry and the larger bass hunting them grouped together and started catching them systematically.
-We were pleased that our catches were about 1.5–2.2 kg, with one or two larger ones as well.
+We were pleased that our catches were about 3.3–4.8 lbs, with one or two larger ones as well.
 As tradition has it, an unannounced but very competitive contest developed among the team members: who would catch the biggest bass.
-Our colleague Edmundas was in the lead for a long time with the bass that weighed more than three kilograms, but ultimately, my wife Daiva – as it’s fit for a newbie – left everyone in the dust when she caught a 3.8 kg bass.
+Our colleague Edmundas was in the lead for a long time with the bass that weighed more than three kilograms, but ultimately, my wife Daiva – as it’s fit for a newbie – left everyone in the dust when she caught a 8.4 lbs bass.